 The degree of accuracy displayed by these potential biomarkers may be of clinical relevance, as there is no existing quantitative method to stratify patients in the setting of EcB.
 Furthermore, diagnostic tests with ROCs ranging from 0.8 – 0.9 are considered to have excellent discriminatory power 88, suggesting the degree of accuracy we observed could be useful in the clinic.
 Further work would need to explore whether the predictive accuracy observed in this study would hold up in an independent cohort, and whether predicting patient outcomes could be paired with an intervention to have a meaningful impact on patient outcomes.

-In conclusion, our study has advanced a powerful multi-omics framework outlined previously24 to produce the most granular profile of the systemic response to EcB to date, reporting significant differences between multi-omic plasma profiles of EcB relative to healthy volunteers, bacteremia driven by E. faecalis and E. faecium, as well as mortality and survival.
-The culmination of these efforts represents a significant stride toward characterizing the systemic response to enterococcal bacteremia and its relationship to other bacteremia types.
+In conclusion, our study has advanced a powerful multi-omics framework outlined previously24 to produce the most granular profile of the systemic response to EcB to date, reporting significant differences between multi-omic plasma profiles of EcB relative to healthy volunteers, bacteremia driven by E. faecalis versus E. faecium, as well as mortality and survival.
+The culmination of these efforts represents a significant stride toward characterizing the systemic response to enterococcal bacteremia and its relationship to other bacteremia types, and enhancing future abilities to risk-stratify patients for improved antimicrobial and/or immunotherapy approaches.

 Acknowledgements: